onewildgamer/git-n-hub/git-n-github.md

 <pre>git rebase upstream/develop</pre>

-Or, merge the commits on top of the local with
+Or, merge the commits on top of the local with (prefer this method than the above until you learn git in depth)

 <pre>git merge upstream/develop</pre>